 Women in Sport by Rachel Ignotofsky

-Women in Sport celebrates the success of the tough, bold and fearless women who paved the way for today's athletes.
-From the first woman to swim the English Channel and the highest-ranked female judoka in history, this richly illustrated book highlights the achievements and stories of fifty notable sportswomen from the 1800s to today, including trailblazers, Olympians and record-breakers in more than forty sports.
+Celebrate the successes of the tough, bold and fearless women who paved the way for today's athletes, from the first woman to swim the English Channel to the highest-ranked female judoka in history.

 Rebel Girls Champions: 25 Tales of Unstoppable Athletes